Planning your first visit to fabulous Firenze, the crown jewel of Tuscany? You’ll find an overwhelming amount of things to do in Florence!

 Give yourself plenty of time so you can take one or more breaks between viewings.
 There are benches in the corridors where you can sit and take the time to relish what you’ve seen, and prepare for more!

-Otherwise, definitely book skip-the-line timed entry tickets in advance!
+If you do not choose a tour with priority entrance, definitely book skip-the-line timed entry tickets in advance!

 From the windows on the upper floors, you get nice views of the Ponte Vecchio, so take a few quick photos, especially if you happen to be there at sunset.